 Butter Herb Mixture

-- 3 tablespoon butter (2-3 tablespoon softened butter)
+- 3 tablespoon butter (2-3 tablespoon unsalted softened butter)

 - 2 teaspoon rosemary (fresh rosemary chopped)